AdilzhanB/Db-analyzer/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements